LightJason/lightjason.github.io/content/tutorials/communication.md

 ## Send-Action with address resolution

-For communication basisc a _send_ action must be created.
+For communication basics a _send_ action must be created.
 This actions needs also an _address resolution_ for the agent names, this can be an URL access or a string name.
 Within this example we use a map with string for the agent name and the value for the agent object.
 Each generated agent must be registered at this action so that other agents can send messages.
 The action tries to find the agent object based on the name, builds the goal-trigger and transfer the data to the other agent.
 On the next cycle call of the receiving agent, the message goal-plan will be triggered.

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="src/main/java/myagentproject/CSend.java" lang="java" branch="tutorial-agent-communication" >}}